nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 Workload managers typically have default queues.
 For example, `normal` is the default queue in LSF, while `all.q` is the default queue in Grid Engine.
 Slurm supports the notion of partitions that are essentially the same as queues, so Slurm partitions are referred to as queues within Nextflow.
 You should ask your HPC cluster administrator what queue to use when submitting Nextflow jobs.

 Like the executor, queues are part of the process scope.
-The queue to dispatch jobs to is usually defined once in the `nextflow.config` file and applied to all processes in the workflow.
-However, they can be defined individually for each process as shown:
+The queue to dispatch jobs to is usually defined once in the `nextflow.config` file and applied to all processes in the workflow as shown below, or it can be set per-process.

 ```
-process grid_job {
+process {
-    queue 'long'
+    queue = 'myqueue'
-    executor 'sge'
+    executor = 'sge'

-    """
-    your task script here
-    """
 }
 ```